kazhala/InquirerPy/README.md

 ## Motivation

-[PyInquirer](https://github.com/CITGuru/PyInquirer) is a great Python port of [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/), however the project is slowly reaching to an unmaintained state with various issues left behind and no intention to implement more feature requests.
+[PyInquirer](https://github.com/CITGuru/PyInquirer) is a great Python port of [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/), however, the project is slowly reaching to an unmaintained state with various issues left behind and no intention to implement more feature requests.
 I was heavily relying on this library for other projects but could not proceed due to the limitations.

-Some noticeable ones that bothers me the most:
+Some noticeable ones that bother me the most:

 - hard limit on `prompt_toolkit` version 1.0.3 (current release)
 - color issues (unreleased)
 - cursor issues (unreleased)
 - No options for VI/Emacs navigation key bindings
-- Pagination options doesn't work
+- Pagination options don't work

 This project uses python3.7+ type hinting with focus on resolving above issues while providing greater customization options.